 destroyed, its local variables are lost.

-2. Properties such as X,Y and Z coordinates and boundry sizes which tell
+2. Properties such as X,Y and Z coordinates and boundary sizes which tell

 the game how big the Game Object is and how far other Game Objects have

 to be from it to trigger a collision event (more on events in a moment).